outbrain/outrank/DOCS.md

 ```

-# Use and installation - CLI
+# Use and installation - first steps (OutRank as a CLI)
 ```bash
 pip install outrank
 ```